-Right around the corner are campfires, cocktails on the deck, and grilling hot dogs and burgers while enjoying those warm Summer days.
-With the Summer enjoyment often brings out the mosquito's too.
+Updated 04/21/2022- Right around the corner are campfires, cocktails on the deck, and grilling hot dogs and burgers while enjoying those warm Summer days.
+The Summer enjoyment often brings out the mosquitoes too.

-Mosquitos or as they are know scientifically, the Culicidae, live 2 weeks to 6 months and require standing water in order to reproduce.
-This means any water sitting around in a bucket, a tree, a tire, bee waterer or similar, poses a perfect breeding ground for more of those pesky mosquitos.
+Mosquitos or as they are known scientifically, the Culicidae, live 2 weeks to 6 months and require standing water to reproduce.
+This means any water sitting around in a bucket, a tree, a tire, bee waterer, or similar, poses a perfect breeding ground for more of those pesky mosquitos.

 Anopheles mosquitoes are the only species known to carry malaria.
 They also transmit filariasis (also called elephantiasis) and encephalitis.
 Culex mosquitoes carry encephalitis, filariasis, and the West Nile virus.
 And Aedes mosquitoes, of which the voracious Asian tiger is a member, carry yellow fever, dengue, and encephalitis.- National Geographic